McGill Faculty of Science

-The Faculty of Science is one of eleven faculties at McGill University in Montréal, Québec, Canada.
+The McGill Faculty of Science is one of eleven faculties at McGill University in Montreal, Quebec, Canada.
 With roots tracing back to 1843, the Faculty currently offers several undergraduate and graduate programs ranging from Earth Sciences to Mathematics to Neuroscience.

 The Faculty of Science offers approximately 200 scholarships each year for its undergraduate students.
 Most of these prizes are based on academic excellence.
 Graduate students are also eligible for a variety of science fellowships.

 The Faculty of Science provides its students with opportunities to complete research.
 Students enrolled in the Faculty of Science can also access the Research and Innovation Office, which aims to promote interdisciplinary and entrepreneurial scientific research.

 History

 The Faculty of Science’s foundation can be traced back to the founding of McGill in 1843.
 It was informally part of the Faculty of Art, as both “Classical and Mathematical Training” were provided.
 McGill’s principal from 1855 to 1893, William Dawson, unified fragmented colleges into a complete education and research complex, with an emphasis on science education.
 With donations from scientists, chairs in multiple scientific disciplines were established at the beginning of the 1870s.
 The Chemistry Lab, Botany Chair, and College of Agriculture were created in the 1880s.

 In the 1890s and 1900s, the physics and mathematics departments were split into two separate departments.
 Ernest Rutherford and Frederick Soddy, among other scientists, produced major scientific research and breakthroughs which won Nobel Prizes.

 During World War I, the science departments studied explosives and found new ways to produce magnesium and cadmium as a part of the war effort in Canada.

 After the war, new buildings such as the Biology building and the Pulp and Paper Building were built to accommodate the expansion and specialization of departments.

 Similarly, between 1930 and 1970, new research stations were established, including an Arctic station and stations in South America.

 After World War II, the Faculty kept expanding, with the construction of the Radiation Laboratory, Physical Sciences Centre (now Frank Dawson Adams), McIntyre-Stewart Complex of Biology, Otto Mass Chemistry, Burnside Side (Math, Geography, Atmospheric, and Oceanic Sciences) were built due to lack of spaces.

 In 1971, the current Faculty of Science was officially founded.
 There was no change of departments, except for the School of Computer Science, which joined the Faculty in 1997.